GamerFlix/effective-transferral/README.md

 https://user-images.githubusercontent.com/62909799/151082890-08d28574-846a-4969-bbad-fd684329821a.mp4

 ## Instructions
 After installing the module and its dependency [Warp Gate](https://github.com/trioderegion/warpgate) you will receive a dialogue whenever you roll an item that has an active effect on it that has been set to "not transfer on item equip" (see the picture below).
+As of version 1.0.2 it is also possible to exclude effects from being available for transfer.
+Refer to the [API documentation](https://github.com/GamerFlix/effective-transferral/wiki) for more information on this.

 ![Effective_Transferral_Setup](https://user-images.githubusercontent.com/62909799/151084382-e012c44c-21c9-48e9-b847-8c7bfec44c08.jpg)